How Medicine Defines You May Cause You More Problems

 Many of the underlying causes of depression, however, are very well defined and can be tested for and quickly corrected.
 The biochemical pathways in the body that influence mood, and how toxins, infections and allergies affect mood, are all very well defined.

 The questions physicians ask and the tests they run are important to rule out low thyroid function and emotional and lifestyle factors.
-However, this line of reasoning captures misses many important underlying causes of depression, including deficiencies in amino acids, magnesium, manganese, iron, B-complex vitamins, coenzyme Q10 and alpha lipoic acid; accumulation of toxic metals such as lead or mercury; problems regulating blood sugar regulation due to any of these nutritional deficiencies and poor diet; food allergies; and infections, commonly intestinal infections.
+However, this line of reasoning misses many important underlying causes of depression, including deficiencies in amino acids, magnesium, manganese, iron, B-complex vitamins, coenzyme Q10 and alpha lipoic acid; accumulation of toxic metals such as lead or mercury; problems regulating blood sugar regulation due to any of these nutritional deficiencies and poor diet; food allergies; and infections, commonly intestinal infections.

 While the effects of specific nutrients and pathways of depression are well documented, conventional medicine ignores them.
 Instead of providing customized treatments based on a person’s specific biochemical needs, conventional medicine adopts a one-size-fits-all approach to depression by prescribing antidepressant medications.
 These medications fall into two classes—selective serotonin reuptake inhibitors (SSRI) and selective serotonin and norepinephrine reuptake inhibitors (SNRI).
 Examples of SSRI medications include Zoloft, Lexapro, Celexa, and Prozac, and an example of a SNRI medication is Welbutrin.